SeiryuZ/HemeWeb/proposal/README.md

 <!--the introduction of new computational service such as Infrastructure as-->
 <!--A Service, Hardware as a Service, cloud computing has allowed people to-->
 <!--acquire this resources easily and dynamically.-->

+## Main Claim

+This paper will argue that the current HemeLB workflow can be improved by using a container based HPC in cloud infrastructure approach.
+This approach will be better for HemeLB project because it is better in reproducibility, isolation, openness, and usability.

+* **Reproducibility**

+  The proposed approach will be better for reproducibility, allowing a computing process and scenario to be duplicated more easily than status quo.
+Currently, to reproduce the computational process, one must get their hands on the simulation configuration and run the simulation on a similar computing resources like ARCHER supercomputer which is not easy to replicate nor cheap.
+The proposed approach, on the other hand, will store every simulation scenario and configurations that are run via the web application.
+These scenarios can be shared and re-run easily, offering reproducibility to HemeLB computation.
+In a more general situation, using container technology also allows reproducibility in the tools used by any computational workflow.
+This allow computation workflow to be reproduced in any computing resources, not only tied into the implementation this paper will create.

+* **Isolation** [Need further discussion]

+  Second, proposed approach will be better for isolation issue in HemeLB computation.
+Container approach will allow better isolation between simulation and isolation with the computing environment.
+This also demonstrate benefits of using container technology toward the reproducible computation research in general [8], although with limitation as complete isolation is not possible without hardware virtualization.

+* **Openness**

+  Third, proposed approach will allow open development of HemeLB simulation workflow.
+In developing the blood flow scenario, configuration for the computation process, everything will be logged and can be scrutinized by interested parties.
+Container also allow anyone to inspect the tools used in the simulation.

+* **Usability**

+  Lastly, HemeWeb will allow better usability in running blood flow simulation.
+Currently, to run the simulation, one have to configure and install many dependencies which requires technical dependencies that not everyone have.
+Having the workflow moved into its own web application will allow people to focus more on the simulation parameters and results rather than worrying about configurations of the resources.

+To support the claim, the author will develop an experimental system for HemeLB called HemeWeb which will use container technology in cloud infrastructure to run HPC workflow.
+The implementation will be a proof of concept that container based HPC workflow is viable, specifically in the context of blood flow simulation with HemeLB, docker as the containerization technology and AWS as the cloud provider.

 ## Methodology